 In order for me to even be in a position of balancing a blog and a full time career, I had to decide that I was ready to start.
 Before you can balance anything you have to start it.
 I already knew I was going to build something, but really leaning into it and starting is how I’m still here almost 4 years later.

-I do have a unique situation with my job and when there is downtime and free time please believe I use every second of that time to do something towards my brand.
-Writing blog posts, engaging with content, etc.; if there is one thing about me, I’m always doing something, never doing nothing.
+As of late, due to work having slow moments, but also due to me doing Blogmas, I’ve been spending a lot of time working on my blog while working my job.
+If there is one thing about me, I’m always doing something, never doing nothing.
 Saying all of that to say if you just started or if you are on the fence about starting because you have a full time career, the trajectory of what you do and how you stick with it is contingent upon you starting.
-For me this is my way out, so not working on it, isn’t an option.
+For me this is my way out, my happy place, so not working on it, isn’t an option.

 The real way I go about balancing a blog and a full time career is by exercising discipline.
-I could have sat at work for the last 3 years and spent all of that time on FB and Instagram aimlessly scrolling.
+I could have sat at my old job and spent all of that time on FB and Instagram aimlessly scrolling.

-I could have just been okay with working and it could have ended there.
-Like I mentioned in the previous section, there are moments when I experience downtime.
+I could have just been okay with working and it could have ended there and that’s not to say there is anything wrong with simply enjoying work, but like I mentioned in the previous section, there are moments when I experience downtime.
 I’ve used ALL of that downtime to build and maintain a brand.
-I don’t know how many hours it adds up to, but discipline set in 4 years ago and thank God it did because without it I probably wouldn’t be refreshing this post.
+I don’t know how many hours it adds up to, but discipline set in 5 years ago and thank God it did because without it I probably wouldn’t be refreshing this post.
 Discipline will get you further than motivation and inspiration will and that’s just facts.

 Batch content is key when it comes to balancing a blog and a full time career.
 Before the pandemic, mornings, weekends and lunch breaks were my main times for creating photo content.
 I’ve gotten so much better at batching and full time career or not batching your content so you don’t have to “feel like it” every day is the most helpful for achieving that balance.